 - Not very quiet

-NSK has created high quality handpieces that feature some of the most whisper quiet models I have ever worked on.
+NSK has created high-quality handpieces that feature some of the most whisper quiet models I have ever worked on.
 They have sturdy external shells that withstand corrosion, stains, and dents very well.
 The handpiece bearings are usually preloaded with washers making them always perfectly balanced and held in place to prevent any movement at the bur.
 They have models with small heads for more access, and models with larger heads that provide more torque.
 Some of the older Ti-Max Models I have worked on featured some fairly large bearings that seemed to wobble, and break somewhat frequently.
 The new models seemed to go back to a little smaller bearing height to prevent some of this.
 I have very rarely ever seen any corrosion or large amounts of debris in the head, so they also show excellent “Suck Back” prevention.
 They also offer the glass rod optic rather than a fiber optic; albeit a tad heavier, they will likely never need replaced unless they are cracked or stained, giving you brightness for the life of the handpiece.
 NSK’s also offer a little trick that I haven’t seen in any other brand.
-The include a teeny tiny bearing the the inside of the push button back cap, just incase the cap is pressed while the handpiece is operating.
+They include a teeny tiny bearing the the inside of the push button back cap, just incase the cap is pressed while the handpiece is operating.
 Thus, resulting in the inability to get accidently burned by the back cap of the handpiece if it accidently comes in contact with the spinning spindle.

-Most Common Repair: After everything I have said above, these handpieces sound great, right?
+After everything I have said above, these handpieces sound great, right?
 Well, the only downfall of these are the repairs.
-The repair costs on these tend to be slightly higher than what you would normally see in other handpieces.
+The NSK’s repair costs on these tend to be slightly higher than what you would normally see in other handpieces.
 The OEM turbines usually can not be overhauled and have to be replaced entirely.
 If the turbine has been replaced before, then you can pull and replace the bearings or impeller.
 The most common part that I see broken, or worn out is the bearings.
 The chuck design rarely loosens on the bur, and the impeller doesn’t really ever get corroded, bent, or chipped.
 The bearings have been better recently since they released models with slightly smaller bearing heights.
 However, I still see bearings getting worn out, wobbly, or breaking most frequently.
 The most common repair is a turbine replacement, and the most common problem are worn bearings.

 |Head Size (Diameter):||N/A||11.7 mm||13.6 mm||N/A||12.1 mm||13.1 mm|